-Neither size nor location is necessarily fixed by the machine language generator because this portion of the segment may be combined at linker time with other portions forming a single segment.
+Neither size nor location is necessarily fixed by the machine language generator because this portion of the segment may be combined at link time with other portions forming a single segment.

-A program's ultimate location in memory is determined at load time by the relocation loader facility provided in COMMAND.COM, based on your response to the Load Low prompt.
-The Load Low prompt will be discussed in this chapter.
+A program's ultimate location in memory is determined at load time by the relocation loader facility provided in COMMAND.COM, based on whether you specified the /HIGH parameter.
+The /HIGH parameter is discussed later in this chapter.